crescat-io/saloon-sdk-generator/README.md

 - Create configuration (sdkgenerator --config=sdkgenerator.php/json) file that allows you to override behaviour like:
     - what body format to use by default or fallback on
-    - ignored parameters,
     - how to handle Pagination
     - if JSON bodies with null values should be removed
-    - If you want resource classes or not
     - failure handling  (AlwaysThrowOnErrors, custom exception classes, or [custom method](https://docs.saloon.dev/the-basics/handling-failures#customising-when-saloon-thinks-a-request-has-failed))
     - etc... (feel free to [add suggestions](https://github.com/crescat-io/saloon-sdk-generator/issues))